Find Affordable College Courses

 Washington, DC

-With a ranking of #8, Georgetown University did quite well on this year’s best value schools for linguistics and comparative literature students working on their master’s degree.
+Georgetown University did quite well in this year’s ranking of the best places for linguistics and comparative literature students to get a master’s degree.
+It came in at #8 on the list.
 Georgetown is a very large private not-for-profit school located in the large city of Washington.

-In addition to its great value ranking, Georgetown is in the top 5% of all schools on our Best Linguistics & Literature Master’s Degree Schools in the Middle Atlantic Region list.
+On top of its placing in our value ranking, Georgetown also did well on our Best Linguistics & Literature Master’s Degree Schools in the Middle Atlantic Region list.
+It’s in the top 5% of all schools reviewed in this analysis.

 #9